cataclysmbnteam/Cataclysm-BN/doc/COMPILING/COMPILING-VS-VCPKG.md

 5. If you need localization support, execute the bash script `lang/compile_mo.sh` inside Git Bash GUI just like on a UNIX-like system.
 This will compile the language files that were not automatically compiled in step 2 above.

-Even if you do not need languages other than English, you may still want to execute `lang/compile_mo.sh en` or `lang/compile_mo.sh all` to compile the language file for English, in order to work-around a [libintl bug](https://savannah.gnu.org/bugs/index.php?58006) that is causing significant slow-down on Windows targets if a language file is not found.

 ### Running from Visual Studio and debugging

 Ensure that the Cataclysm project (`Cataclysm-vcpkg-static`) is the selected startup project, configure the working directory in the project settings to `$(ProjectDir)..`, and then press the debug button (or use the appropriate shortcut, e.g. F5).